 6. Give a word count target

 Perhaps the most valuable advice a society or organization can provide to presenters is a word limit.
 Once you know the poster size that will fit best on the boards that you have, estimate how many words could reasonably be crammed into a poster of font size was kept at, say, 30 pt.
-I’d recommend 800-1000 words (the example below shows ~2,000 words; too many).
-I strongly recommend a number, or range, rather than just saying “keep your word count low”, which is meaningless (similar to recipes that direct you to “cook until done”).
+I’d recommend 500-1000 words.
+I strongly recommend providing an actual number, or range, rather than just saying “keep your word count low”.
+Most scientists are so proud of their work that they truly can’t fathom why 4,000 words isn’t “just right.”
+The reality is that the one poster in the room with barely any text will be the most popular — communicate that to attendees.
 Another way of providing the advice is to provide a minimum height for a letter once printed.
 Or you could say, “letters should be the size of your index finger’s fingernail or larger” (which will keep men especially brief, which is probably a good thing).
+The poster below has, approximately, twice as much text as recommended.

 7. Tell presenters to minimize use of acronyms